 Want to try it out?
-I have set up several steam services in my sessions that you can schedule by time frame.
-Just book that instead of your usual massage.
+I have set up several steam services in my sessions that you can schedule just like a standard massage appointment.
 Already have an appointment and what to try it?
-There is a little bit of prep work to set up the steam canopy, so please be sure to email me before your appointment to make sure I have time to get it ready.
+There is a little bit of prep work to set up the steam canopy, so please be sure to email me before your appointment to make sure I have time to add it on and to get it ready.

 Frequently Asked Questions about Steam Services

 So, It's like a sauna?
 Well, not exactly.
 A sauna is much hotter, 180℉-200℉ and the humidity is between 0-20%.
 Saunas are great, but steam is a little different.
 Technically, it's a steam bath (you're bathing in steam!) that reaches about 120℉ and close to 100% humidity.
 The steam includes your whole body, except your head; making easier to breathe and your hair stays (mostly) dry!

 How does it even work with a massage?
 Using a tabletop massage steam canopy called The Steamy Wonder allows me to perform the steam service right on the massage table while you relax.
 Once I remove the canopy, I can go right into the massage session without you even having to move!